A Fashion and Retail Expert

 Caroline Rush CBE is the Chief Executive of the British Fashion Council (BFC).
 She has 20 years of experience in marketing and PR across both consumer and corporate communications in fashion, music and lifestyle sectors and managed her own business for five years, during which time she delivered strategic communications and full press office function for the British Fashion Council.
-Today she is focused on technology, sustainability, best practice and focus on the customer needs, whether trade or consumer will shape the future of the fashion industry.

 Since her appointment as Chief Executive in April 2009, Burberry, Matthew Williamson, Mulberry, Preen and Vivienne Westwood have returned to show their collections at London Fashion Week.
 Caroline has expanded the LONDON show ROOMS and Style Suites taking British designers to new markets including Hong Kong, Los Angeles, New York, Paris and Sao Paolo.
 She was charged with curating the 2009 25th anniversary legacy project for the British Fashion Council which included launching the BFC/Vogue Designer Fashion Fund, The BFC Fashion Trust and the BFC Fashion Arts Foundation.
 The same year, Caroline oversaw the move of the British Fashion Council’s headquarters to Somerset House.
 In 2016 under her direction the BFC launched The Fashion Awards; previously the British Fashion Awards, this celebration of global fashion now takes place at the iconic Royal Albert Hall and acts as a fundraiser for the British Fashion Council’s Education Foundation.
 This year she oversaw the move of London Fashion Week, London Fashion Week Men’s and London Fashion Week Festival to one central venue: The Store Studios at 180 Strand.